ppy/osu-wiki/wiki/Community/Forum/en.md

 - [Help](/wiki/Community/Forum/Help) and [Feature Requests](/wiki/Community/Forum/Feature_Requests) forums
 - [osu!supporter](/wiki/osu!supporter) and user pages

 After the new osu! website was brought up and running, phpBB had been slowly phased out in favour of the custom forum engine used today.
+Along with the deprecation of the phpBB forum system, forum PMs were phased out.